osaukh/pollenpub/README.md

 # Automated Pollen Detection with an Affordable Technology
-This repository contains the code and hardware design files accompanying the paper [tbd]().
+This repository contains the code and hardware design files accompanying the paper [Automated and Continuous Pollen Detection with an Affordable Technology](http://www.ewsn.org/file-repository/ewsn2020/108_119_cao.pdf?attredirects=0&d=1).
 The data can be found [here](https://zenodo.org/record/3572653) (download instructions provided below).

 ## Hardware designs
 The [./hwdesign/](./hwdesign/) folder contains the design files for the automated pollen trap.
 For more information please refer to the paper.